 STUDENT ENROLLMENT AND PUBLIC RANDOM DRAWING/LOTTERY POLICIES AND PROCEDURES

-All students who wish to attend the Charter School shall be admitted, subject to OCS’s capacity.
-If there are more applications than the Charter School has capacity, enrollment, except for pupils currently enrolled in OCS, shall be determined by public random drawing (or “lottery”), conducted in accordance with the procedures described below.
+All students who wish to attend the Charter School shall be admitted, subject to school capacity.
+If there are more applications than the Charter School has capacity, enrollment, except for pupils currently enrolled, shall be determined by public random drawing (or “lottery”), conducted in accordance with the procedures described below.

 The lottery is held in March or April each year.
 Information about the date, time and location of the lottery will be posted on the Charter School’s website, at the school site, included in public notices, newsletters and/or flyers posted in the community, and will be available by calling the Charter School information number that will be included on all student admissions/lottery materials.

 OCS strongly encourages all potential applicants to review the charter and the Parent Handbook (available on the Charter School’s website), and published information regarding OCS, prior to submitting an application for admission.

 In addition to any other requirement imposed under law, the Charter School shall be nonsectarian in its programs, admission policies, employment practices, and all other operations, shall not charge tuition, and shall not discriminate against any pupil on the basis of actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics.

 The Charter School’s Board of Directors shall ensure that student outreach activities and information sessions, including but not limited to those activities as described in OCS’s charter, which are designed to recruit a broad, diverse representation of students, are conducted in accordance with the charter.